-Catholic schools, like all other schools in England, are required to produce a written policy following the guidance issued by the Department for Education on Sex and Relationship Education (SRE).
+Catholic schools, like all other schools in England, are required to produce a written policy following the guidance issued by the Department for Education on Relationships education, relationships and sex education (RSE) and health education.
 The DfE guidance can be found here.
 Catholic schools are also required to deliver RSE in accordance with the teaching of the Church.
 This approach is compatible with the guidance issued by the DfE.

 Why is RSE in Catholic Schools important?

 RSE is part of the mission of Catholic schools to educate the whole person.
 It should be carried out as part of the holistic education which seeks to form as well as inform young people in preparation for adult life.

 What does outstanding RSE in Catholic school look like?

 In order for Catholic RSE to be fully effective it needs to:

 - Be faithful to the Church's vision of human wholeness whilst recognising the contemporary context in which we live today;